 This article has outlined three pop up techniques, which increase in difficulty.
-Remember that practise makes perfect!
-The perfect pop up is fast, stable and solid.
-Keep working on your pop up and eventually you’ll master this skill!
+Remember that practice makes perfect!
+The perfect pop up is fast, stable, and solid.
+Keep working on your pop up and eventually, you’ll master this skill!

 Enjoyed this article on how to pop up on a surfboard?
 Check out all of our Surfing Tips here.